 Shorter probation period

-A California DUI typically carries a three- to a five-year probationary period.19 But probation for a California wet reckless charge usually lasts just one or two years.
+A California DUI typically carries a three- to five-year probationary period.19 But probation for a California wet reckless charge usually lasts just one or two years.

 This shorter probation time is especially desirable because: